Canician90/Test-Login-Function-Gmail/README.md

 2.Configure Build Path / Add External JARs for Selenium

-3. Web driver setting for Chrome
+3.Web driver setting for Chrome

-4. Command to open the Gmail login page and maximize the page
+4.Command to open the Gmail login page and maximize the page

-5. Enter the email address and click the next button
+5.Enter the email address and click the next button

-6. Print a message in the console if the test has been completed ("Test Successful" or "Test Failure")
+6.Print a message in the console if the test has been completed ("Test Successful" or "Test Failure")